monoscope-tech/apitoolkit-landing/blog/web-api-performance/index.md

 Optimizing web API performance is crucial for ensuring a seamless user experience and driving the success of your application or service.
 By following best practices in three key areas - API design, request handling, and performance monitoring - you can greatly enhance the efficiency and responsiveness of your APIs.

-Get started on APIToolkit for free.
+Get started on monoscope for free.
 Click [here](https://monoscope.tech).

 **Keep Reading**